Contrasting Gold.com (NYSE:GOLD) and Top Win International (NASDAQ:SORA)

 |Gold.com

 62.9% of Gold.com shares are held by institutional investors.
-23.1% of Gold.com shares are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+0.6% of Gold.com shares are held by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This is a summary of recent ratings for Gold.com and Top Win International, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Top Win International and Gold.com, as provided by MarketBeat.

 |Sell Ratings